1technophile/OpenMQTTGateway/docs/upload/troubleshoot.md

 ## Compilation/build error
 This badge [![Build Status](https://github.com/1technophile/OpenMQTTGateway/workflows/Build/badge.svg?branch=master)](https://github.com/1technophile/OpenMQTTGateway/actions?query=branch%3Amaster+workflow%3ABuild) show you the state of the compilation of the master and this one [![Build Status](https://github.com/1technophile/OpenMQTTGateway/workflows/Build/badge.svg?branch=development)](https://github.com/1technophile/OpenMQTTGateway/actions?query=branch%3Adevelopment+workflow%3ABuild) for the development branch.
 If you see a green badge this means that the code compilation is OK with the configuration given in the `docs/platformio.ini`.
-Check your IDE environment version, boards version, libraries version before submitting an issue or a question.
+Check your environment, boards , libraries before submitting an issue or a question.
-Verify especially that the libraries provided into the [release page](https://github.com/1technophile/OpenMQTTGateway/releases) are located into your "sketchbook folder"/libraries if your are using the Arduino IDE.

 ## ESP32 compilation errors related to WiFi
 If you get one or several of the following errors: